sreimers/flattr/readme.txt

 * New Feature: Added a widget with a Flattr button for the entire site.
 * New Feature: Added a [flattr] shortcode for easy inclusion of Flattr buttons in posts and pages
 * New Feature: A post can now specify a custom URL for the Flattr button to flattr instead of the post itself.
 Thanks for the patch [Erik](http://tapiren.se/2012/02/18/wordpress-flattr-plugin-1-0-1-custom-urls/)!
+* New Feature: Made it possible to set a date from which the user specific button setting should be activated
+* Fix: User specific buttons can now be activated for all content
 * Fix: No longer prevents caching due to needless session initialization
 * Fix: Settings that can be overriden by a user setting is now by default not saved in a post but rather the site setting or user setting is instead picked when the button is viewed.
 This means that user settings for content type and language will now be respected.
 * Fix: Users with double encoding troubles of payment metadata in their feeds can now disable the encoding through the settings.